KyleK86/LIRI-node-app/README.md

         node liri.js movie-this <name of movie>

     Output: The system will display information associated with the movie.
-The system will also log all the results in the log.txt file.
 See screen-shot below:

     ![Results](/screenshots/terminalShot3.jpg)